 Create an SPF TXT record

-Email spammers commonly forge the sender address in an email; they send email from their mail servers but with your domain as the sending email.
-The Sender Policy Framework (SPF) attempts to control forged email by giving domain owners a way to specify which email sources are legitimate for their domain and which ones aren’t.
-For detailed information about SPF, see Sender Policy Framework Project Overview.
+Email spammers commonly forge the sender address in an email.
+They send email from their own mail servers, but with your domain as the sending email.
+The Sender Policy Framework (SPF) attempts to control forged email by giving domain owners a way to specify which email sources are legitimate for their domains and which ones aren’t.
+For detailed information about SPF, see the Sender Policy Framework Project Overview.

-You can add an SPF record to your DNS zone as a TXT record.
+You can add an SPF record to your Domain Name System (DNS) zone as a text (TXT) record.
 The SPF record is associated with your domain and specifies which mail server or servers the domain uses to send email.

 Considerations for setting the SPF